howard-2718/ultrasonic-levitation/README.md

 To learn more about our project, see either our detailed [final report](final-report.pdf) or our easy-to-digest poster, shown below.

+For more detailed instructions on how to setup the system, please refer to [our progenitors' repository](https://github.com/ultrasonic-homies/ultrasonic-holography/tree/main).

 ![Poster - Physics](/img/poster_1.png)
 ![Poster - Software](/img/poster_2.png)
 ![Poster - Hardware](/img/poster_3.png)